 My paintings reflect the influence of geometry and intense colors chacteristic of the physical surroundings in my country of origin, Venezuela.
 Over there, the coesxistence of architectural structures, minimalist in lines and colors, with an exhuberant nature of bold colors, create a contrasting yuxtaposition between nature and human constructions.

-I am passionate about observing and representing the way we live, and what geometric elements we use to build our structures.
-My inspiration comes from exploring interior and exterior structures that define spaces, not only because life takes place in them, but also because they are entities that endure the passing of time.
-In my work, I play with lines and planes within these constructions, making them intersect and interfere to create new shapes that not always exist in the reality I observe.
+As an artist, I am intensely interested in observing and representing the way we live, and the geometric elements we, as humans, use to build our structures.
+My inspiration comes from exploring interior and exterior spaces and the relationships I found between them, not only because life takes place in them, but also because they are entities that endure the passing of time.
+In my work, I play with lines and planes within these constructions, making them intersect and interfere to re-create reality or form new shapes that not always exist in what I observe.

 My technique consists of short and long brush strokes apply predominantly with flat brushes.
 My palette varies from chromatic grays of the rainy days I love, to bold tones inspired by lively colors of my Venezuelan heritage.